Araullo University: Recognition and Programs

-PHINMA AU is dubbed the largest private university in Nueva Ecija because it operates across multiple campuses (including Cabanatuan and San Jose City) and has a long-standing presence in the province, offering diverse programs and maintaining high educational standards.
-Its acquisition by PHINMA Education in 2004 transformed and expanded the institution, solidifying its position as a leading, accessible educational provider in the region.
+PHINMA AU is dubbed the largest private university in Nueva Ecija because it operates across multiple campuses (including Cabanatuan and San Jose City) and has a long-standing presence in the province.
+Its acquisition by PHINMA Education in 2004 expanded the institution.

 PHINMA Araullo University achieved "back-to-back" top results by becoming the Top 1 Performing School nationwide in the August 2025 Criminology Licensure Exam (CLE) and producing an alumna as the topnotcher in the July 2024 CLE.
 These accomplishments follow other successes, including producing a Top 9 passer in the September 2024 Licensure Examination for Professional Teachers and a 100% passing rate for first-time takers in the May 2024 Nursing Licensure Examination.

 PHINMA Araullo University (PHINMA AU) is the Top 1 Performing School Nationwide for the August 2025 Criminology Licensure Exam (CLE).
 The university achieved a 92.80% overall passing rate and produced 432 new Registered Criminologists (RCrims), including three topnotchers.
 PHINMA AU's San Jose campus also achieved a 100% passing rate in the same exam.